chau-giang/NewPOLARIS/README.md

-# Updated POLArized RadIative Simulator POLARIS+
+# New POLArized RadIative Simulator NewPOLARIS
 ** --------------------------- --------------------------- POLARIS code  ---------------------------  ---------------------------  ---------------------------

 POLARIS is the 3D radiative transfer code developed by Dr. Stefan Reissl, which is used to: